Education has always been one of the pillars of Singapore society.

 Comprehensive information for international studentscan be found on the Ministry of Education (MOE) website here.
 A list of the foreign-system schools in Singapore can be found here.

-A recent development on the local school scene was the establishment of international schools by three of Singapore’s top schools - ACS International, Hwa Chong International and SJI International.
+You may also consider enrolling your children at one of the three home-grown international schools - ACS International, Hwa Chong International and SJI International.
 The three schools offer secondary and post-secondary education, leading to the International Baccalaureate qualification which is recognised in Ivy League universities.

 Institutes of Higher Learning

-Singapore currently has four autonomous universities.
-They are the National University of Singapore (NUS), Nanyang Technological University (NTU), Singapore Management University (SMU), and Singapore University of Technology and Design (SUTD).
+Singapore currently has five autonomous universities.
+They are the National University of Singapore (NUS), Nanyang Technological University (NTU), Singapore Management University (SMU), Singapore University of Technology and Design (SUTD) and Singapore Institute of Technology.
 A graduate medical school, Duke-NUS Graduate Medical School Singapore, was also created through a partnership between Duke University School of Medicine and NUS to increase Singapore’s capacity to develop a vibrant biomedical hub.

 In addition, polytechnics were also set up to train middle-level professionals, and the Institute of Technical Education was established as a post-secondary technical institution of excellence.